salvois/DiscriminatedOnions/README.md

 ## Unit type

-OK, this is not a discriminated union, but we need it when we work with generic functions such as the ones in the `Option` "module".
+OK, this is not a discriminated union, but we may need it when we work with generic functions.
 If you ever had to provide two nearly identical implementations, one taking `Action` and one taking `Func`, just because you cannot write `Func<void>` you know what I mean.

 Think of the unit type as the `void` as it should have been, that is a type useable as generic type argument (looks that may be the case in future C# versions).

 This library provides the `Unit` type defined simply as a `record` with no properties.
 You can use it in your function signatures where you have to return nothing (that is, functions useful only for their side effects).
 The `unit` type in F# can only have one value, that is `()`.
 To emulate this in C#, the `Unit` record provides a static value named `Value` (which happens to be `null` as in the F# implementation) and a private constructor to prevent creating other `Unit` values: